UCF Knights football: Citrus Bowl (1979–2006)

-Until 2007, the Knights played their home games at the Citrus Bowl (formerly Orlando Stadium, and now Camping World Stadium) in downtown Orlando.
-Located about 15 mi from UCF's main campus, the stadium originally opened in 1936.
-The stadium's first college football game was played in January 1947 between Catawba and Maryville.
-UCF played its first football game at the Citrus Bowl in September 1979, a 7–6 victory over Fort Benning.
-The facility was the home of the Citrus Bowl, and numerous neutral site games.
+From 1979 to 2006, the Knights played their home games at the Citrus Bowl in downtown Orlando.
+Located about 15 mi from UCF's main campus, the stadium originally opened in 1936, and is the home of the Citrus Bowl Game and other neutral site games.
+UCF played its first football game at the stadium in September 1979, a 7–6 victory over Fort Benning.

-By 2004, Orlando city officials and UCF's administration expressed dissatisfaction with the state of the aging facility.
+By 2004, City of Orlando officials and UCF's administration expressed dissatisfaction with the dilapidated condition of the facility.
 While UCF was the primary leasing tenant of the Citrus Bowl for 25 years, they received little revenue from football games, and the stadium's capacity (65,000) was considered too large for the Knights.
 With an average attendance of 20,000–30,000 spectators per game, the stadium was left with a mostly empty appearance.
 The Knights' record home attendance of 51,987 (set at the 2005 C-USA Championship) was still far short of capacity.
 The location off campus was considered a significant factor in the inability to sustain a sizeable student section, while the stadium's upper decks were rarely occupied for UCF games.

 When the university approached the city about possible renovations and new revenue-sharing measures for the stadium, they were met with resistance.
 The city generally wanted UCF to stay, but expected them to help pay for the upgrades to the facility.
 At one point during the negotiations, stadium officials told then UCF Athletic Director Steve Orsini that "the value of UCF's fans was nothing".
 Though the city had expressed interest in renovating the Citrus Bowl with or without UCF's support, funding was seriously in doubt.
 The city was in the planning stages for a new arena, new performing arts center, and "creative village", with stadium renovations seemingly taking less and less priority.